wwylele/save3ds/README.md

 ### Extdata file size

-Due to the format design, a file in Extdata cannot change its size once created, unless deleted and created again.
-This makes many normal filesystem operations awkward.
-For starters, a non-zero size is needed for creating a new file.
+Due to the format design, extdata does not support resizing files natively on 3DS, nor creating files with zero size.
+This program works around the issue by deleting and recreating files on resizing, which is stupidly slow if the user appends a file on every write operation.
+Zero-size files created by this program can't be opened on 3DS either, so one needs to make sure there is no such file before importing the data back to 3DS.

+One can create a file with a specific size, similar to the `CreateFile` operation on 3DS.
 This is done by specifying a special sequence `\+size` in the file name.
 For example, `a.bin\+123` creates the file `a.bin` with size of 123 bytes.
-This, however, doesn't comply with the expected filesystem behaviour, and breaks file name cache in browsers etc. Files can't be truncated, and don't automatically grow when being written beyond the end either.
-These breaks most file modification from file editor or bash command, because they usually truncate and then append the file.
-One can only modify a file by writing to the middle of it (e.g open in `"r+"` mode in C).
+This, however, doesn't comply with the expected filesystem behaviour, and breaks file name cache in browsers etc.

 Because of all the mess, it is recommended to use `--import` mode instead of mount mode if you intend to modify the content of an extdata.